 The approach for advocating to your employer may vary based on the size and structure of your organization.
-For example, in a large company with over 5,000 employees you will likely need to submit a formal request through a human resources specialist at your organization.
-However, in a smaller organization, with 10 employees, you might be able to sit down and have a more intimate one-on-one conversation with your manager or the human resources point of contact for your employer.
+For example, in a large company with over 5,000 employees, you will likely need to submit a formal request through a human resources specialist.
+In contrast, in a smaller organization – with a total of 10 employees, for instance – you may be able to sit down and have a more intimate one-on-one conversation with your manager or the human resources point of contact for your employer.

-Please use the tip sheet below to help prepare for communicating with your employer, regarding the reasons they should provide insurance coverage for your infertility needs.
+Please use the checklist below to help prepare for communicating with your employer, regarding the reasons they should provide insurance coverage for your infertility needs.

 Communicating with Your Employer (click for link to 1 page PDF checklist file for users to print).